Shadowtrance/TactilityWebsite/docs/features.md

 Build and use the PC simulator to speed up development.

+## Hardware & Drivers

+Easier and safer access to low level protocols such as I2C, SPI and UART.
+Driver/device abstractions for graphics, touch, keyboard, GPS and more.

 ## Crash Reporting with QR

 Privacy-concsious crash reporting: When Tactility crashes, it reboots and shows a QR code.